5 Myths About Design-Build Debunked

 - “All decisions are locked in at the very beginning.”

 Not so fast!
 Design-build delivery actually gives the owner additional flexibility.
 The owner is a true and desired member of the project team, helping to shape and form consensus on every major project decision.
 With design-build, real-time decisions are made as the project proceeds, allowing the design to continually mature and adjust, which allows maximum flexibility to meet new requirements and implement cost savings opportunities as they arise.
 As choices of preference are being made, for such things as equipment quality, quantity and price, the design-builder can provide each decision’s impact on the project budget and performance so informed decisions can be made.

 Still not completely sure that design-build is the way to go?
 Owners can begin a project on a design-build basis while building in a contractual “off-ramp” that will allow the project to go design-bid-build after design completion, if that approach later becomes optimal for needs.
 The project will still benefit from a design that has been developed through robust collaboration with builders.

-Kevin Connors, PMP is a project manager and construction expert with more than two decades of experience in designing and building water/wastewater infrastructure, vertical structures and roads.
+Kevin Connors, PMP is a project manager and associate with more than two decades of experience in designing and building water/wastewater infrastructure, vertical structures and roads.
 He has led projects for many international development organizations, with a focus on managing large-scale infrastructure programs valued in excess of $100 million.
 He previously served as the District of Columbia Water and Sewer Authority’s Water Pumping Division Manager, responsible for the operations and maintenance of 1,300 miles of water pipe and numerous pump stations, reservoirs and water towers.